 A native of Kinston, North Carolina, William Stadiem is a magna cum laude, Phi Beta Kappa graduate of Columbia University.
 He also holds a J.D. from Harvard Law School and an M.B.A. from Harvard Business School.
 A member of the New York Bar, Stadiem worked as an international corporate lawyer for the Wall Street firm of Sullivan and Cromwell, traveling extensively in Europe and Asia.

-In the eighties, Stadiem moved to California and added screenplays to his creative endeavors.
-In addition to writing an Emmy-nominated episode of LA Law, he wrote the screenplay for Franco Zeffirelli’s $50 million production Young Toscanini, starring Elizabeth Taylor and Philippe Noiret.
+In the eighties, Stadiem moved to California and added screenplays to his literary endeavors.
+In addition to writing an Emmy-nominated episode of LA Law, he wrote the screenplay for Franco Zeffirelli’s production Young Toscanini, starring Elizabeth Taylor and Philippe Noiret.

 Stadiem has developed screenplays for a wide range of producers, from Martin Ransohoff to Ed Pressman, to Interscope to the Zucker Brothers, for whom his script Garrison (about the New Orleans D.A. who took on the Warren Commission, whose life story rights the Zuckers had purchased), was the basis of Oliver Stone’s JFK .

 Stadiem’s glowingly reviewed A Business Affair, a sophisticated modern Noel Coward-style comedy set in the elite English publishing world, starred Christopher Walken, Jonathan Pryce and Carole Bouquet.
 Another film, at the opposite end of the spectrum, is Pentathlon, a Dolph Lundgren action-thriller about the supposedly disbanded East German secret police, or Stasi, who surface in a small American town.